Last updated April 7, 2015. Replaces the June 18, 2014 version in its entirety.

 10.1 Termination by You.
 You may stop using the Services at any time.
 Termination of your account does not relieve you of any obligation to pay any outstanding fees.

 10.2 Termination by Us.
 If we terminate these terms for reasons other than for cause, then we will make reasonable effort to notify you at least 30 days prior to termination via the email address you provide to us with instructions on how to retrieve your content.
-Unless stated in Additional Terms, we may at any time terminate these terms with you if:
+Unless stated in Additional Terms, we may at any time terminate these terms (and your access to Services or Software) with you if:

 (a) you breach any provision of these terms (or act in a manner that clearly shows you do not intend to, or are unable to, comply with these terms);